gene-git/wg_tool/README.md

 In my case,  I want to provide users with access to internet as well as internal network.
 So the system firewall forwards vpn traffic to the wireguard server which runs on the inside.
 This script provides access to internet and lan as long as the wireguard server host that access.
-If your wg server is in the DMZ then it probably only has access to DMS net and internet.
+If your wg server is in the DMZ then it probably only has access to DMZ net and internet.

 Edit the 3 variables at the top of postup.nft for your own server.